copdips/copdips.github.io/_posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

    <https://github.com/githubUserName/githubUserName.github.io>

 1. Add your custom domain in : Settings -> Options -> GitHub Pages -> Custom domain
-   - I suggest to use `subdomain` name here instead of APEX domain name, for example: www.yourdomain.com
+   - If you'll just run a blog on your domain, I suggest to use [`APEX domain`](https://help.github.com/articles/setting-up-an-apex-domain-and-www-subdomain/) name here instead of subdomain, for example: yourdomain.com
    - This step creates implicitly a file named **CNAME** under the root of your git repo, the content of the file CNAME is just your custom domain.
    - The commit message is 'Create CNAME'
-1. Enable HTTPS is grayed out, because Github can only support HTTPS for github.io domain.
-We will setup the HTTPS with Cloudflare later.
+1. On the same page, the option `Enable HTTPS` serves to redirect HTTP traffic to HTTPS.
+The option is grayed out for the moment,  because initially https://yourdomain.github.io is binded with a github's certificate so as to https://youdomain.com.
+In order to  secure correctly your new site https://youdomain.com, Github needs to ask [LetsEncrypt](letsencrypt.org) to issue a new certificate where the [CN](https://en.wikipedia.org/wiki/Certificate_signing_request) is youdomain.com, than when people visit your web site, they will see [a green padlock](https://support.mozilla.org/en-US/kb/how-do-i-tell-if-my-connection-is-secure) in the address bar.
+The generation of LetsEncryt certificate takes usually  1 or 2 days, be patient, once you see a green lock when you open https://youdomain.com, you can come back here and enable the option `Enable HTTPS`.

 # Enable HTTPS for custom domain with Cloudflare